tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/3/LessonPlan.md

   * **Answer:** We need to be unambiguous in our code, just like we need to be unambiguous in legal contracts.

-  * **Answer:** It is more efficient, and thus cheaper, to define the types upfront, versus having Solidity figure it out after the fact, spending precious gas.
+  * **Answer:** It is more efficient, and thus cheaper, to define the types upfront, vs. having Solidity figure it out after the fact, spending precious gas.

 * What nuances are there when it comes to telling time in Solidity/Ethereum?